RuoyingZheng/RuoyingZheng.github.io/_posts/2025-03-10-group-cooperation.md

 As these local actions accumulate, they give rise to powerful collective cognitive capacities—an example of [emergent intelligence](https://en.wikipedia.org/wiki/Emergence).

-This phenomenon is also observed in [bird flocks]([https://en.wikipedia.org/wiki/Flocking_(behavior)](https://www.pnas.org/doi/full/10.1073/pnas.1005766107)).
+This phenomenon is also observed in [bird flocks](https://www.pnas.org/doi/full/10.1073/pnas.1005766107).
 During migration, birds adjust their movements based on the positions of nearby neighbors.
 Information about direction and movement propagates rapidly through the group, enabling efficient coordination without centralized control.

 ---

 ## Why Human Groups Underperform

-Humans, on the other hand, often lose out to individual *wisdom*.
+Humans, on the other hand, often lose out to _individual wisdom_.

 Each person possesses independent cognitions and beliefs.
 When communication is restricted, groups tend to converge quickly on **obvious or intuitive solutions**, prioritizing consensus over exploration.
 As a result, potentially optimal but non-obvious strategies are abandoned.